zerogvt/mqttws-jmeter/README.md

 # Introduction

 The MQTTWS Plugin in Jmeter is used for the injection testing of MQTT brokers.
-It uses a paho based client (https://github.com/inventit/mqtt-websocket-java) that supports MQTT over tcp and websockets.
+It uses paho client (https://repo.eclipse.org/content/repositories/paho-snapshots/) that supports MQTT over tcp and websockets.